Adding Custom Fonts to Notion: A Step-by-Step Guide for Personalization

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Add Custom fonts to Notion
+How to Add Custom Fonts to Notion

 Using Google Fonts as a Workaround

-1. Choose and Embed the Font: Visit the Google Fonts website and browse through the vast collection of fonts available.
-Select the font you want to use within Notion by clicking on the "plus" button next to the font name.
-Once you have made your selection, click on the "Family Selected" bar at the bottom of the screen.
+Visit the Google Fonts website and browse the available fonts.
+Select your desired font by clicking the "plus" button next to the font name.
+Once selected, click the "Family Selected" bar at the bottom of the screen.

-6. Apply the Custom Font: With the embed code placed in the custom CSS editor, you can now use the custom font in your Notion pages.
-To do so, open any Notion page and type </span> at the beginning of the page.
-Then, type <span style="font-family: 'Your Font Name', sans-serif;"> and continue typing your content after the closing </span>.
-Replace 'Your Font Name' with the name of the font you selected, as listed in the Google Fonts embed code.
+With the custom CSS in place, you can now use the new font in your Notion pages.
+Open any page and, where you want to apply the font, insert an inline HTML element by typing <span style="font-family: 'Your Font Name', sans-serif;"> at the beginning of the section, then close it with </span> after your content.
+Replace 'Your Font Name' with the actual name of the font as specified in the Google Fonts embed code.

-With the ability to add Custom fonts to Notion, you can personalize your Workspace further and enhance the visual appeal of your notes and documents.
-Enjoy the flexibility and creativity that Custom fonts bring to your Notion experience!
+By following these steps, you can personalize your Notion workspace and enhance the visual appeal of your notes and documents with custom fonts.
+Enjoy the flexibility and creativity that custom fonts bring to your Notion experience!

 Did this page help you?